aanonymousboy/CML-Risk/README.md

 * `assets`: contains `best_checkpoint.pth`.
 Necessary for computing MSE, MAE, Spearsman's rho and Kendal's tau.
 * `data`: contains `data_2015.pkl`, `data_2016.pkl`, `data_2017.pkl`, `data_2018.pkl`.
 * `model`: contains `contrastive_multi_mlp.py`.
 Our model's file.
 We use MLPs to construct the network.
-* `utils`: We implement attention, contrastive loss, and other functions here.
+* `utils`: we implement attention, contrastive loss, and other functions here.
 The InfoNCE PyTorch implementation is referred from [Representation Learning with Contrastive Predictive Coding](https://github.com/RElbers/info-nce-pytorch).

 ### Data structure
 We use Bert-typed pre-trained models from [Sentence Bert](https://www.sbert.net/) to generate sentence embeddings.
 This model is based on the pre-trained [Bert-based-un-cased](https://huggingface.co/bert-base-uncased) and a pooling layer.
 Note that other pretrained language models such as [RoBERTa](https://huggingface.co/roberta-base) and [FinBert](https://huggingface.co/yiyanghkust/finbert-pretrain) can also be used as the text encoder, but we find the results are similar.